elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

 Define a function that removes the first element of a list.
 Throw an error if the list does not have elements.

 ## Task 5
-Define a function that removes the element "a" from the list "lst" by using a built-in for the first solution and with pattern matching for the second.
+Define a function that removes the element "a" from the list "lst" by using a built-in function for the first solution and with pattern matching for the second.

 ## Task 6
-Define a function that forms a list from the first n elements of the list "lst".
-Solve the exercise with pattern matching and with a built-in.
+Define a function that forms a list from the last k elements of the list "lst".

 Examples:

-    formList 5 [1, 2, 3, 4, 5, 6] -> [1, 2, 3, 4, 5]
+    formList 5 [1, 2, 3, 4, 5, 6] -> [6, 5, 4, 3, 2]
-    formList 5 [1, 2, 3] -> [1, 2, 3]
+    formList 5 [1, 2, 3] -> [3, 2, 1]

 ## Task 7
 Define a function that removes the first n elements from the list lst.
-Solve the exercise with pattern matching and with a built-in.
+Solve the exercise with pattern matching and with a built-in function.

 Examples: